Back to list

 Allah does not change the condition of a people until they change what is in themselves.

 One wants the outside to change in order to calm the inside.
 The surah reverses the direction: begin with an interior gesture, however small.
-A simple, genuine opening.
+The handle is on the inside.

-And then, the lightning finally arrives.
+And here comes the lightning, at last.
 But not as a hammer:

 ﴿هُوَ الَّذِي يُرِيكُمُ الْبَرْقَ خَوْفًا وَطَمَعًا﴾